-Protein can come from dairy products, meats, poultry, nuts, legumes, and soy.
-They are a very important part of our daily diets and something our bodies need, to:
+Protein can come from dairy products, meats, poultry, fish, nuts, legumes, and soy.
+They are a very important part of our daily diets and something our bodies need, in order provide amino acids to:

 As with any food group, it is important to choose your particular proteins carefully.
 Some protein-rich foods (like red meat) are high in cholesterol and saturated fats.
-The harms of these fats may outweigh the benefits of the protein.
-There are also several very healthy forms of protein, so it is important to choose your protein sources wisely.
+The harms of regularly eating these fats to get adequate amounts of protein may outweigh the benefits.
+There are several very healthy forms of protein, so it is important to choose your protein sources wisely.

 Full fat dairy products (whole milk, yogurt, cheese), poultry skin, and many cuts of red meat are high in saturated fat and cholesterol.
-Saturated and trans fats raise blood cholesterol, in particular they raise bad (LDL) cholesterol and lower good (HDL) cholesterol..
-A high level of bad cholesterol in the blood is a major risk factor for heart disease, which can lead to heart attacks.
-Choosing low fat version of meats and dairy products and watching your portion sizes can help reduce this risk without completely eliminating these foods.
+Saturated and trans fats raise blood cholesterol, in particular they raise bad (LDL) cholesterol and triglycerides, while lowering good (HDL) cholesterol..
+A high level of bad cholesterol in the blood is a major risk factor for coronary artery disease (CAD), which can lead to a heart attack.
+Choosing leaner meats and low- or non-fat dairy products and watching your portion sizes can help reduce this risk without completely eliminating these foods.

 On the other hand, plant based proteins, like legumes have very little saturated fat or cholesterol.
 These are good to incorporate into your diet so that you get enough protein without cholesterol risks.